-Dividends on available-for-sale equity instruments are recognized in profit or loss when the Corporation's right to receive the dividends is established.
+Dividends on available-for-sale equity instruments are recognized in profit or loss when the Group's right to receive the dividends is established.

-Available-for-sale equity investments with no quoted market prices in an active market and with fair values that cannot be reliably measured and derivatives that are linked to and must be settled by the delivery of these unquoted equity investments are measured at cost less any identified impairment loss at the end of each reporting period and are presented in a separate line item as financial assets carried at cost.
+Available-for-sale equity investments that do not have a quoted market price in an active market and whose fair values cannot be reliably measured and derivatives that are linked to and must be settled by delivery of such unquoted equity investments are measured at cost less any identified impairment loss at the end of each reporting period and presented in a separate line item as financial assets carried at cost.
 If, in a subsequent period, the fair value of the financial assets can be reliably measured, the financial assets are remeasured at fair value.
 The difference between the carrying amount and the fair value is recognized in other comprehensive income on financial assets.
 Any impairment losses are recognized in profit and loss.